Skip to main content

 Global Internships

 SCU maintains a portfolio of approved global internship programs during the summer.
-A student's depth of knowledge, previous coursework, and prior work experience can impact the breadth of internship placements available.
+A student's depth of knowledge, previous coursework, and prior work experience can impact the breadth of internship placements available to a student.

 Fulbright UK Summer Institutes